pcanwar/swopxAPI/docs/lending/lender.md

 * @notice: lender can run the defaultAsset func if the borrower didn't make pay of current term, the lender needs to pay the interest fee in order to receive the NFT.
 * @param nftreceipt/_counterId uint256 is the main id of the lending receipt.
 * @param _counterId/ uint256 each term to pay the pre payment
-* @param loanTimestampLoanPayment uint256 is an arry of the current term timestamp , and payment loan
+* @param loanTimestampLoanPayment uint256 is an array of the current term timestamp , and payment loan
-* @param preLoanTimes uint256 is an arry of the timestamp of the 0 index term
+* @param preLoanTimes uint256 is an array of the timestamp of the 0 index term
 * @param fee_ uint256 is the interest fees that need to be paid by the lender
 * @param proof bytes of the current _term
 */